exercism/elm/exercises/practice/leap/.approaches/introduction.md

       return False
 ```

-An if statement is not as concise, but is [easier to describe][describable-code].
+An if expression is not as concise, but is [easier to describe][describable-code].
 [Read more about this approach][if-expression].

 ## Approach: a case expression